Linkerbrain/fact-ai-2021-project/README.md

 ### ATSRefactored

-New, refactored code, used for all the orignal experiments in the report.
+New, refactored code, used for all our original experiments in the report.
 Symlinks in some places to the old code, in particular inversefed is the same for both.